 Staying at the Lizzie Borden Bed and Breakfast

 If you really want a macabre experience, spend the night at the actual scene of the notorious crimes.
-The Lizzie Borden house has guest rooms decorated in Victorian style on the second and third floors with modern amenities.
+The Lizzie Borden House has guest rooms decorated in Victorian style on the second and third floors with modern amenities.
 Choose the John Morse room for your stay, as Lizzie’s uncle was an early murder suspect.

-Sleeping in history: The experience of a haunted B&B
+Sleeping in history: the experience of a haunted B&B

 However, not everyone experiences paranormal activity during their stay.
 But even skeptics admit the historical atmosphere makes for an unforgettable night.
 Sweet dreams!

-From crime scene to cozy stay: The transformation of the Borden home
+From crime scene to cozy stay: the transformation of the Borden home

 Exploring the Murder Scene: A Deep Dive into the House Tour